 Last Updated on

 The usual tenure of a normal pregnancy is 40 weeks.
-During these 40 weeks, the fetus grows and develops all critical organs such as the brain, heart, liver, kidneys, and lungs.
-Proper development of all these organs is dependent on multiple factors such as the good health of the mother and availability of essential nutrients to the baby on a timely basis.
+During these 40 weeks, the foetus grows and develops all critical organs, such as the brain, heart, liver, kidneys, and lungs.
+Proper development of all these organs is dependent on multiple factors, such as the good health of the mother and availability of essential nutrients to the baby on a timely basis.

-At times, due to the premature birth of the baby, all organs might not develop fully and this can lead to serious complications which require immediate attention after birth.
+At times, due to the premature birth of the baby, all organs might not develop fully, and this can lead to serious complications which require immediate attention after birth.
 One such complication is Neonatal Respiratory Syndrome (NRDS).
 Read on to know more about it.

 Causes and Risk Factors for Respiratory Distress Syndrome in a Newborn